inbucket/inbucket.org/index.md

 address and make them available to view via a web interface.

-It allows web developers, software engineers and system administrators to quickly see the emailed output of ther applications.
+It allows web developers, software engineers and system administrators to quickly see the emailed output of their applications.
 No per-account setup is required!
 Mailboxes are created on the fly as mail is received for them, and no password is required to browse the content of the mailboxes.